alimoorreza/CS195-Fall24-Notebook-1/README.md

 ## :white_check_mark: Grading:
 I will update the following rubric with your grade after you have completed the assignment.

 ### Rubric:
+> *This assignment is worth 5 points.
+I will gladly add an extra 0.5 points if you can find another low-intensity image and enhance its brightness using your histogram equalization method!*

 >